netlify/functions/README.md

 At any time you can revisit the Netlify Integration Auth Management tab for your site to see the installed auth.
 From there, you can select new scopes for already-installed auth and then run through the browser-based auth flow again, and the new scopes will be available to all your existing, deployed functions instantly.

-You can also install new services, or remove currently-installed services you’re no longer using.
+You can also install new services or remove currently-installed services you’re no longer using.

 ## Contributors